 Pushcart Coffee is rooted in its neighbourhood, using local produce where possible and baking much of it on the premises.
 It’s also in a lovely old building which used to be a butcher’s shop.
 It’s pretty small, but nonetheless manages a cosy, friendly atmosphere.
 However, the main focus is on the coffee and I have to say that I was impressed, particularly with Pushcart’s speciality, the cortado, which forms the perfect compliment for the Stumptown Coffee.

 March 2014: I was very saddened to discover that Pushcart’s location on East Broadway has closed, particularly since it was my “local” when in New York and I had been looking forward to going back.
-However, when I turned up on my most recent trip, I found it boarded up… Fortunately there are two other Pushtown outlets in the city, although I have not had a chance to visit either of them yet.
+However, when I turned up on my most recent trip, I found it boarded up… As far as I know, the other Pushcart locations in New York have also since closed.

 You can read more of my thoughts after the gallery.

 The first thing that struck me about Pushcart is the sense of community.
 It’s a cosy, friendly place and very much part of the neighbourhood, right down its local newsletter, the Pushcart Journal.
 Talking with the owners confirmed my initial impressions, Pushcart being established in 2011 specifically as a neighbourhood coffee shop.
 I spoke with Jamie, who along with David, was working behind the bar while I was there.

 Jamie explained that the aim was to create a place that was firmly embedded within the community, using local produce wherever possible.
 The coffee comes from Stumptown Coffee, which roasts just over the water in Brooklyn, while Jamie’s sister bakes all the cookies and cinnamon buns in a kitchen downstairs (complete oversight on my part: I didn’t try one of the delicious-looking cinnamon buns!).